-A Honeywell smart thermostat is an easy way to optimize how you use your heating and cooling.
-But like any technology, you might occasionally run into a problem.
-With a digital display, Honeywell smart thermostats can display an error code that certified technicians can use to figure out what's happening.
-Here are several of the most likely error codes you could see on your Honeywell smart thermostat.
+A Honeywell smart thermostat is a great way to better manage how you use your HVAC system.
+But like any technology, you might sometimes run into a problem.
+With its digital display, Honeywell smart thermostats can provide an error code that trained technicians can use to understand what's wrong.
+Here are a few of the most likely error codes you might see on your Honeywell smart thermostat.

 Honeywell Thermostat Error e42

-You may receive this error code in the event that your home’s Wi-Fi connection did not supply an IP address for the thermostat to connect to.
-This can happen if the router doesn't complete the Dynamic Host Configuration Protocol, or DHCP.
-This function automatically sends out the necessary IP address for your thermostat to connect to the Wi-Fi.
+You may encounter this error code when your home’s Wi-Fi connection did not present an IP address for the thermostat to connect with.
+This can take place if a router does not execute the Dynamic Host Configuration Protocol, or DHCP.
+This process automatically sends out the needed IP address for your thermostat to connect.

 How to Fix Honeywell Thermostat Error e42

-You can resolve error code e42 by verifying that your router can complete the DHCP.
-Assuming it does, you usually also need to power cycle the router and perform the setup process again with the thermostat.
-Doing so should ensure the DHCP is transmitted and connects to your smart thermostat.
+You can fix error code e42 by verifying that your router can complete the DHCP.
+Assuming it does, you usually also have to power cycle the router and perform the setup process again with the thermostat.
+This should ensure the DHCP is delivered and connects to the smart thermostat.

 Honeywell Thermostat Error e02

-Error code e02 appears if the password for accessing your home’s Wi-Fi router was incorrect.
-After this error code has appeared for 30 seconds, the thermostat’s digital display will automatically progress to the Wi-Fi setup screen so you can try the password again.
+Error code e02 is displayed if the password for accessing your home’s Wi-Fi router was incorrect.
+When this error code has appeared for 30 seconds, the thermostat’s digital display automatically transitions to the Wi-Fi setup screen so you can try to enter the password again.

 How to Fix Honeywell Thermostat Error e02

-All you'll need to do to solve error e02 is make sure you’re entering the correct Wi-Fi password when setting up the thermostat.
+All you'll need to do to clear error e02 is make sure you’re typing the correct Wi-Fi password when configuring the thermostat.

 Honeywell Thermostat Error 40

-Error code 40 can pop up when the thermostat is notified that a heat pump or air conditioner’s monitoring system has detected a malfunction.
-Most often, this occurs if the compressor isn’t running despite being directed to.
-But this error code can also surface if power is disconnected from the outdoor unit for a lengthy period of time.
+Error code 40 can show up when the thermostat is notified that a heat pump or air conditioner’s monitoring system has identified a malfunction.
+For the most part, this appears when the compressor isn’t running despite being directed to.
+But this error code can also appear if power is shut off from the outdoor unit for a long period of time.
 A “High Pressure Fault” error, triggered by blocked airflow, can lead to this error code.
-And finally, you might experience error code 40 if there’s an issue with the coolant, the outdoor unit’s fan motor or the motor’s starting capacitor.
+Finally, you may see error code 40 if there’s an issue with the refrigerant, the outdoor unit’s fan motor or the motor’s starting capacitor.

 How to Fix Honeywell Thermostat Error 40

-You can examine the air filter for signs of a clog, as well as the breakers and indoor unit’s blower for regular operation.
-If you turn the thermostat off and on again and error code 40 reappears, it’s best to get in touch with an experienced technician.
+You can examine the air filter for signs of a clog, as well as the breakers and indoor unit’s blower for normal operation.
+If you reset the thermostat and error code 40 reappears, it's time to get a hold of an experienced technician.

 Honeywell Thermostat Error e43

-If a Honeywell thermostat shows error code e43, it is unable to communicate with the router, and by extension your Wi-Fi.
-This may happen if the router’s ethernet cable isn’t plugged in or it isn’t communicating with the wide area network (WAN).
+If your Honeywell thermostat presents error code e43, it is unable to communicate with the router, and by extension the Wi-Fi.
+This might happen if the router’s ethernet cable isn’t plugged in or it isn’t communicating with your wide area network (WAN).

 How to Fix Honeywell Thermostat Error e43

-Restart the router by unplugging it and leaving it that way for a short period.
-The thermostat may also be disconnected if you have recently updated the password or the Wi-Fi’s SSID, which is the name you create for it.
+Reboot the router by unplugging it and leaving it that way for around 30 seconds.
+The thermostat may also be disconnected if you have recently updated the password or the Wi-Fi’s SSID, which is the name you provide it.

 Honeywell Thermostat Error e1

-Thermostats employ sensors to identify the temperature outdoors and indoors.
-If a sensor breaks down, you might notice error code e1 show up on your Honeywell smart thermostat.
+Thermostats utilize sensors to detect the temperature outdoors and indoors.
+If a sensor malfunctions, you may notice error code e1 appear on your Honeywell smart thermostat.

 How to Fix Honeywell Thermostat Error e1

-A qualified technician can change out the sensor and reboot the thermostat, which should clear error code e1.
+A skilled technician can swap out the sensor and reboot the thermostat, which should clear error code e1.

 Honeywell Thermostat Error 11n

-Error code 11n could appear in situations where the thermostat can’t detect a heating or cooling unit.
-This might mean that the equipment itself is faulty and unable to communicate with the thermostat.
-This can happen when the wiring is bad or even if the thermostat has failed.
+Error code 11n could appear in situations where the thermostat is unable to detect a heating or cooling unit.
+This might mean that the equipment itself is defective and unable to maintain a connection to the thermostat.
+This sometimes happens when the wiring is bad or even if the thermostat is faulty.

 How to Fix Honeywell Thermostat Error 11n

-A qualified technician can utilize a voltmeter to assess if there’s a bad electrical connection.
-In situations where the wiring on your type of HVAC equipment is bad, the technician can replace it.
-When the thermostat itself is the source of the error code, it should probably be replaced.
+A professional technician can use a voltmeter to assess if there’s a faulty electrical connection.
+When the wiring on your specific HVAC system is bad, the technician can replace it.
+In situations where the thermostat itself is the issue, it should probably be replaced.

 Honeywell Thermostat Error e2

-If you’ve noticed error code e2 pop up on your Honeywell smart thermostat, it can mean a couple of different things.
-Sometimes, one of the sensors responsible for detecting the temperature isn’t functioning correctly.
-In other instances, it means the router was disconnected from its power source before the thermostat completed the setup process.
+If you notice error code e2 appear on your Honeywell smart thermostat, it might mean a few different things.
+Sometimes, one of the sensors used to detect the temperature isn’t functioning like it should.
+In other cases, it means the router was disconnected from the outlet before the thermostat finished the setup process.

 How to Fix Honeywell Thermostat Error e2

-If the error code stems from sensor failure, a technician can troubleshoot and switch out the affected sensor.
-When the problem comes from disconnected power, all you'll need to do is make sure the router remains on over the course of the setup process.
+When the error code is caused by sensor failure, a technician can troubleshoot and swap out the damaged sensor.
+Any time the problem stems from disconnected power, all you’ll have to do is verify the router remains on throughout the setup process.